-At all regional community colleges, degree credit shall be granted for credit courses completed at all institutions within the Connecticut state system of higher education and at all other accredited collegiate institutions in accordance with the policy adopted by the Board of Trustees of Community-Technical Colleges.
+At all regional community colleges, degree credit shall be granted for credit courses completed at all institutions within the Connecticut state system of higher education and at all other regionally accredited collegiate institutions.

 - A. Degree credit shall be granted for all credit courses which are applicable to the objectives of, or equivalent to the course requirements of, the curriculum in which the transferring student enrolls.
 Credit work which is not applicable or equivalent to curriculum requirements shall be accepted for credit at the discretion of the College.
 Degree credit shall also be granted on the basis of performance on examination in accordance with standards and limits approved by the Board of Trustees. - B. Credit courses completed with grade of "Pass" (P) shall be accepted only for degree credit; the "Pass" grade assigned by other institutions shall not be included in computation of student grade point averages. - C. Degree credit shall be granted for credit courses completed with a passing letter grade of "C-" or better.
-Such credit courses shall be accepted only for credit, and letter grades assigned by other institutions shall not be recorded or included in computation of student grade point averages. - 2.
-Credit for Recognized Courses from Non-collegiate Organizations
+Such credit courses shall be accepted only for credit, and letter grades assigned by other institutions shall not be recorded or included in computation of student grade point averages.